-The candidate will be able to demonstrate knowledge of:
+The candidate will be able to:

-- 2.1 state the human senses that may need to be employed during the Initial Verification of an installation - 2.2 refer to and select the items to be checked during the inspection process for given systems and locations - 2.3 state the requirements of the Electricity at Work Regulations for safe inspection and testing in terms of those carrying out the work and those using the installation and the building during the inspection and testing.
+- 2.1 State the human senses that may need to be employed during the inspection of an installation - 2.2 Refer to and identify the items to be checked during the inspection process for given systems and locations as detailed in BS 7671 (current edition) - 2.3 State the particular requirements for a periodic inspection of an electrical installation as defined in BS 7671 (current edition) - 2.4 State the need to establish the extent and limitation of a Periodic Inspection Report, with the client and any relevant third parties, prior to commencing the inspection, and the need to record these details on the Periodic Inspection Report. - 2.5 State the requirements of the Electricity at Work Regulations for safe inspection and testing in terms of those - a carrying out the work - b using the installation and the building during the inspection and testing.